Thematic ETFs - Fad or Fab?

-There are close to 2,300 thematic ETFs currently available 1, offered by major fund companies like BlackRock and Vanguard, as well as smaller fund managers.
+There are hundreds of thematic ETFs currently available, offered by major fund companies like BlackRock and Vanguard, as well as smaller fund managers.
 You can now invest in specific sub-sectors, market segments and demographics, or even align your portfolio with your moral values.

 Are these themed ETFs simply a marketing tactic to entice investors with the latest shiny object?
 Or can they have legitimately useful role in investors' portfolios?

 Thematic ETFs allow investors to buy shares in a range of companies involved in specific niches or themes like robotics, artificial intelligence, big data, genomics, or organic products.
 Compared to seeking exposure to a niche or theme by owning a small number of individual stocks, thematic ETFs allow you to own a whole basket of companies.
 Depending on the scope of the theme, your ETF could even hold companies from a wide range of industries.

 With recent inflows into ETFs, particularly during the COVID-19 pandemic, there are differing opinions as to their popularity:

 “There are theories as to the rise of thematic ETFs, which now house about $130 billion of investors' money.
 The unflattering take is that people are bored during lockdown with cash to spare, so why not take a punt on Bitcoin going up 80%.
 The more measured view is that thematics are actually a sophisticated way for long-term investors to access cutting-edge innovation.”1